 AccessDeniedExceptions.
 The filter renders an appropriate "login form" that can consist of a redirect or anything else.
 This is a very sensitive configuration since the order of the callback nodes has meaning.
 The top node is triggered first so this node can overrule all the others and prevent login if not configured correctly.

 - This module is at INCUBATOR level.
-It has had limited testing and low adoption.

 - Changing security settings and/or altering the filter chain can create situations of being locked out of the system.
 Never go to production with such manual changes.
 Changes should be applied via versions handlers or bootstrap files that have been tested for accuracy.
 For more information on best practices contact the Magnolia support team.